mrchetan/FlutterExtensionPack/README.md

 * [Flutter](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) - Flutter support and debugger for Visual Studio Code.

 * [Awesome Flutter Snippets](https://marketplace.visualstudio.com/items?itemName=Nash.awesome-flutter-snippets) - Awesome Flutter Snippets is a collection snippets and shortcuts for commonly used Flutter functions and classes.

+* [bloc](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.bloc) - Support for the bloc library and provides tools for effectively creating blocs for both Flutter and AngularDart apps.

 * [Flutter Color](https://marketplace.visualstudio.com/items?itemName=circlecodesolution.ccs-flutter-color) - This plugin help you to easily visualize the color.